All about your kitty’s appetite

 There is no consensus whether feeding your cat wet food and treats all the time will “spoil” them, in the sense that they would refuse to eat any other kind of food afterward.
 However, anecdotal evidence suggests your cat could become pickier over time.

 Anything longer than a day is unusual.
 Consult your veterinarian as soon as possible.
-There’s almost certainly an underlying medical condition that needs to be diagnosed and treated.
+When cats stop eating there is always an underlying medical condition that needs to be diagnosed.

-If you think your cat is not drinking enough, we have an article with some suggestions.
+If you think your cat is not drinking enough, we have an article on dehydration tips.

 Few animal species drink milk after reaching adulthood.
-Since cats do not have the necessary enzymes to digest the protein lactose that is present in dairy, they can get diarrhea after drinking or eating milk.
-This also includes other dairy products: milk, yogurt, cheese, and cottage all contain lactose and are thus not recommended.
+Since cats do not have the necessary enzymes to digest the protein lactose that is present in dairy, they can get diarrhea after drinking milk.
+The same goes for eating dairy products such as yogurt, cheese, and cottage; They all contain lactose and are thus not recommended.

 If you still want to give your cat milk, there are special milk products specifically tailored to cats, which do not contain lactose.
-These products are certainly not essential to a healthy diet, so you should think of cat milk as a tasty treat.
+These products are certainly not essential to a healthy diet, so you should think of cat milk as a tasty treat, rather than a nutritious meal.